tiltowait/Tzimisce/README.md

-# Tzimisce
+# \[Tzimisce\]
-A handy Discord dicebot for *Vampire: The Masquerade 20th Anniversary*.
+A handy Discord dicebot for *Vampire: The Masquerade 20th Anniversary* and other "20th Anniversary" White Wolf Storyteller games.
+At its most basic, it allows for rapid entry of rolls, requiring as few as five keystrokes (including return!) or four taps on a mobile screen.
+It also possesses some more advanced features, such as roll saving, Willpower-based rolls, and automatic successes.

 ## Installation
 ### The Easy Way